 Roasted half chicken recipe, crispy skin, and juicy, tender meat.
 What would you ask more from a simple chicken?

 We love chicken.
-I’ve been roasting, frying, poaching, sauteing chicken in so many ways over the years, I cannot even remember all the different recipes I’ve ever made.
-Try some potato crusted chicken, some balti chicken curry or some cast-iron chicken thighs, for instance.
+I've been roasting, frying, poaching, and sauteing chicken in so many ways over the years I cannot even remember all the different recipes I've ever made.
+Try some potato-crusted chicken, some balti chicken curry, or some cast-iron chicken thighs, for instance.

-But roasting chicken halves is something I do on a regular basis, a recipe I know by heart.
-Is it a recipe after all?
+But I do roast chicken halves regularly, a recipe I know by heart.
+So, is it a recipe, after all?
 More of a method.
-Pretty straightforward: split the bird if it is not already cut in half, season and bake.
-That’s pretty much it!
+Pretty straightforward: split the bird if it is not already cut in half, season, and bake.
+That's pretty much it!

-The results are always delightful, exactly what you would ever wish when having roasted chicken: tender, juicy meat and crispy skin, a lot of flavor and heartiness.
-And that in an express manner, you will definitely need less time for roasted half chicken than you would need for a whole chicken.
+The results are always delightful, exactly what you would ever wish for when having roasted chicken: tender, juicy meat and crispy skin, a lot of flavors, and heartiness.
+And that expressly, you will definitely need less time for roasted half chicken than you would need for a whole chicken.
 Or try some Tender Pan-Fried Chicken Thighs.

 How to cut a chicken in half?